-You can voluntarily withdraw from an exam through your My CPA Portal any time up until the day before the final exam.
-Please note that if you are withdrawing from an exam within five weeks of the exam date, a \$115 + GST withdrawal fee will be charged.
+If you are a qualified exam writer, you can voluntarily withdraw from an exam through your My CPA Portal any time up until the day before the final exam.
+Please note that if you are withdrawing from an exam within five weeks of the exam date, a withdrawal fee will be charged.
+The exam withdrawal fee is posted on our website.
 A non-refundable credit card surcharge will be applied if a credit card is used for payment.
 In the case of an extenuating circumstance, such as a death in the family or extended illness, a refund of the withdrawal fee might be issued if sufficient supporting documentation is provided.
 Supporting documentation should be emailed to cpaaccommodations@cpawsb.ca prior to the scheduled exam date.